 4. PBR Bull Riding

 Bull Riding is the quintessential rodeo event, and no one does it better than the riders on the PBR tour.
-There’s no greater thrill at the National Western than watching the best riders holding on for the longest 8 seconds on the back of 2,000-pound bulls.
+There’s no greater thrill at the National Western than watching the best riders holding on for a long 8 seconds on the back of 2,000-pound bulls.
 It’s a fierce, edge-of-your-seat competition, and one of the best to see.

-The 2020 National Western Stock Show really kicks off on the 9th with the Free Parade for all in Downtown Denver, with events follow thru the 27th at the National Western Complex.
+The 2023 National Western Stock Show really kicks off with the Free Parade for all in Downtown Denver, with events following thru the 22nd at the National Western Complex.
 Tickets are available online and at the gates.
 Some events require grandstand tickets, as well.
 Enjoy the show!

 Cost: Free and Paid